2014-15 Undergraduate Academic Catalog

 CHM 305.
 ENVIRONMENTAL CHEMISTRY 4 sh

 This course provides a survey of chemical topics applying to selected pollutants in the air, water and soil.
 Topics include production and diffusion, photochemical processes, techniques for analysis, acid-base and redox chemistry, environmental and biological effects.Laboratory work includes acid/base and buffer chemistry, analysis of heavy metal pollutants sampling techniques and resistance of selected materials to certain pollutants.
 No credit toward B.S. degree.
-Prerequisites: CHM 211 and CHML 211; C- or better in CHM 112; Corequisite: CHML 305, laboratory component.
-Offered spring of alternate years.
+Prerequisites: CHM 211; C- or better in CHM 112; Corequisite: CHML 305, laboratory component.
+Offered spring of odd years.

 CHM 311.
 QUANTITATIVE ANALYSIS 4 sh